A. Y. Milam

 He was a developer of Davis Shores development on Anastasia Island with his brother R. R. Milam.
 The project required extensive dredging and faltered as Florida's land boom slowed in the later 1920s.
+A Democrat, he represented Duval County in the Florida House of Representatives in 1923 and 1925, and was Speaker of the House in 1925.

-The Florida archives have a photo of Milam and other members of the 1923 Florida House of Representatives.
+Milam was also involved in the development of the Davis Islands in Tampa as a vice president of its developer, D. P. Davis Properties.
+In 1926 he completed a house of his own in the development but sold it in 1928 after the collapse of the land boom.
+The house was listed on the National Register of Historic Places in 1989.

 He died in Jacksonville, Florida, on March 26, 1956.